Continuing Education – Art Therapy Intensive

 - Psychotherapists and established helping professionals (such as ministers, coaches, hypnotherapists, etc.)

-- Non-licensed professionals who have completed Psychedelic Guide Training levels 1 and 2
+- Non-licensed professionals who have completed Psychedelic Guide Training

 - Graduate students in the field of psychotherapy

 No previous art training is necessary; all levels are welcome.
 Participants must have a willingness and commitment to explore their own artist identity.
 Note: Consuming cannabis during the intensive is recommended but not required.